John Dickinson: Death and legacy

-Dickinson died at Wilmington, Delaware, and was buried in the Friends Burial Ground.
+Dickinson died at Wilmington, Delaware, and was buried in Friends Burial Ground in Wilmington.
 Shortly before his death he unconditionally freed all of his slaves.
 While he had been economically reliant on them, he also wanted slavery to end.
 By freeing all of his slaves upon his death, he thought this would contribute to the United States having a future without slavery.
 Like many of the founders he believed slavery would die "a natural death."

-In an original letter discovered November 2009 from Thomas Jefferson to Joseph Bringhurst, caretaker of Dickinson in his later years, Jefferson responds to news of Dickinson's death:
+In an original letter discovered in November 2009 from Thomas Jefferson to Joseph Bringhurst, caretaker of Dickinson in his later years, then-President Jefferson responds to news of Dickinson's death ten days earlier:

 "A more estimable man, or truer patriot, could not have left us.
 Among the first of the advocates for the rights of his country when assailed by Great Britain, he continued to the last the orthodox advocate of the true principles of our new government and his name will be consecrated in history as one of the great worthies of the revolution."

 He shares with Thomas McKean the distinction of serving as chief executive of both Delaware and Pennsylvania after the Declaration of Independence.
 Dickinson College and Dickinson School of Law (now of the Pennsylvania State University), separate institutions each operating a campus located in Carlisle, Pennsylvania, on land inherited and managed by his wife Mary Norris, were named for them.
 Dickinson College was originally named "John and Mary's College" but was renamed to avoid an implication of royalty by confusion with "William and Mary."
 And along with his Letters from a Farmer in Pennsylvania, Dickinson also authored The Liberty Song.

-Dickinson Street in Madison, Wisconsin is named in his honor, as is John Dickinson High School in Milltown, Delaware, and Dickinson Hall at the University of Delaware.
+Dickinson Street in Madison, Wisconsin, is named in his honor, as is John Dickinson High School in Milltown, Delaware, Dickinson Hall at the University of Delaware, and Dickinson Street in Dewey Beach, Delaware.

-An original stage play "Except, Mr. Dickinson" was presented at the 15th Street Meeting House in an off-Broadway setting.
+An original stage play Except, Mr. Dickinson was presented at the 15th Street Meeting House in an off-Broadway setting.
 The show was written by August Nigro.